Illnas/Illnas/README.md

 # Hey!
 I am Dario Žalac and welcome to my Github Profile!

-I am a guy who started programming as hobby during his student days.
+I am a guy who took programming as hobby during his student days.
 And after all those struggles, you will notice that years later, I did not give up on programming!
-Sometimes I take break, but I always come back.
-At this moment, I am probably slamming my head on table wondering where did
+Sometimes I do take a break, but I always come back.
+And, at this moment, I am probably slamming my head on table wondering where did
 I mess up, what did I mess up, how did I mess up...
 But don't worry!
 I always find solution!

+Nowadays, I am working on Frontend Projects with a goal of getting hired as a Frontend Developer.
+As such, I am always going through tutorials, messing around on projects, and working on interview assignment projects.

-Anyway, you are probably wondering what I do, so I will give you a small list of things I code with: </br></br>
+Anyway, you are probably wondering what I have learned, so I will give you a small list to peruse: </br></br>
   <img alt="HTML5" src="https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white" />
   <img alt="CSS3" src="https://img.shields.io/badge/CSS-1572B6?&style=flat-square&logo=css3&logoColor=white" />
   <img alt="JavaScript" src="https://img.shields.io/badge/JavaScript-323330?style=flat-square&logo=javascript&logoColor=F7DF1E" />